mirzaakhena/gogen/README.md

 ## Step by step to working with gogen

+There is minimal 7 step to work with gogen
+1. create the domain
+2. create the entity, value object, enum or error
+3. create a use case
+4. create a repository or service
+5. create a gateway as outport implementation
+6. create a controller which call the inport
+7. create a application which bind controller, use case and gateway

 ## Create a domain

 You need to create the domain first.
 Let say you want to create order domain